-Computed tomography (CT) of the chest uses special x-ray equipment to examine abnormalities found in other imaging tests and to help diagnose the cause of unexplained cough, shortness of breath, chest pain, fever and other chest symptoms.
-CT scanning is fast, painless, noninvasive and accurate.
-Because it is able to detect very small nodules in the lung, chest CT is especially effective for diagnosing lung cancer at its earliest, most curable stage.
+Computed tomography (CT) of the chest uses special x-ray equipment to examine abnormalities found with other imaging tests and to help diagnose the cause of unexplained cough, shortness of breath, chest pain, fever, and other chest symptoms.
+CT scanning is fast, painless, noninvasive, and accurate.
+Because it can detect very small nodules in the lung, chest CT is especially effective for diagnosing lung cancer at its earliest, most curable stage.

 Tell your doctor if there is a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you are taking, and allergies.
-You will be instructed not to eat or drink anything for a few hours beforehand.
+You may be instructed not to eat or drink anything for a few hours beforehand.
 If you have a known allergy to contrast material, your doctor may prescribe medications to reduce the risk of an allergic reaction.
-These medications must be taken beginning 12 hours prior to your exam.
+These medications must be taken beginning 12-13 hours prior to your exam.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the exam.

 - What is CT Scanning of the Chest?

 - What are some common uses of the procedure?

 - What will I experience during and after the procedure?